mytardis/mytardis/docs/ref/app_migration.rst

 The 'ensure' subcommand is like 'reclaim', but the "<amount>" argument is interpretted as the target amount of free space to maintain on the local file system.

+(As currently implemented, "reclaim" and "ensure" only support "local" as the source location.
+The issue is that we don't yet have a mechanism for determining how much free space is available on locations other than "local".)

 The 'score' subcommand simply scores all of the local files and lists their details in descending score order.

 The 'list' subcommand lists the configured transfer destinations.

 The options are as follows:

-  * --dest selects the remote location for the migrate, mirror and reclaim subcommands.
-(For the restore subcommand, the destination is local, and the remote source location is implied by the Datafile's 'url' attribute.)
+  * --dest selects the target location for the migrate, mirror and reclaim subcommands.
+  * --source selects the source location for the migrate, mirror and reclaim subcommands.
-  * --all used with migrate, resore and mirror to select all Datafiles for the action.
+  * --all used with migrate and mirror to select all Datafiles for the action.
   * --verbosity determines how much output is produced in the normal django command fashion.
   * --dryRun lists the files that would be migrated, mirrored or restored, but does not change anything.
 (Currently, it doesn't check to see if the migrate / restore / mrror actions would have worked.)
-  * --noRemove performs the migrate or restore actions, but does not remove the source file.
-(It is implied in the case of mirroring.)
+  * --noRemove used with "migrate" to stop the removal of the file at the source location.
+(This is implied in the case of mirroring.)

 Architecture
 ============